-Five ingredients and only 15 minutes and you’re on your way to one of the most addictive snacks you’ll ever have.
-Honey is combined with a touch of cayenne pepper, butter and salt to make salty, sweet Honey Roasted Peanut Clusters that you’ll find hard to resist.
+Five simple ingredients and you’re on your way to one of the most delicious snacks you’ll ever have!
+Honey is combined with a touch of cayenne pepper, butter and salt to make salty, sweet honey roasted peanut clusters that you’ll find hard to resist.

 How to Roast Peanuts

-So, basically, all you do is –
+So, basically, all you do is:

 - Pour over raw (unsalted) peanuts and stir to combine.

 - Spread peanuts onto a parchment paper-lined sheet pan, sprinkle with salt and bake.

 - Stir nuts, rotate pan and bake another little bit.

 - Sprinkle with salt.

 - Place in a bowl and stir a little (clumps will naturally form as they cool).
 Break into desired size clusters.